Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes: Perturbed Schwarzschild exterior solutions in

 We explore now the dependence of the solutions with respect to $\alpha$ and $P_{\alpha}$.
 In Figure \ref{fig_result_a_fix} we fix the value of $\alpha = 1$ and move $P_{\alpha}$.
 As we can see, in the limit of $P_{\alpha} \to 0$ the function $m(x)$ tends to a zero constant up to $x=1$ in which $m(x) \to x-1$.
 This is due to the factor $(x-1-m)$ in the denominator of equations (\ref{system_non_lin1}-\ref{system_non_lin3}).
 Moreover, in the exact case of $P_{\alpha} = 0$ we recover SW solution and the system (\ref{system_non_lin1}-\ref{system_non_lin3}) is not able to integrate for values less than $x=1$.
 This suggests that the system is not appropriate to analyze solutions for $x \to 0$.
-In this work we are interested in the photon sphere, so we focus on metric functions in the range $x>1$.\\
+Nevertheless, in this work we are interested in the photon sphere, so we focus on metric functions in the range $x>1$.\\

+It is important to emphasize that the numerical solutions obtained here should only be regarded as valid in the regime where the Ricci scalar remains small, that is, for radii not too close to the region where the curvature begins to grow appreciably.
+As the curvature grows, the approximation $f(R) \simeq R + aR^2$ ceases to be reliable, and higher-order corrections in $R$ (such as $R^3$, $R^4$, etc.) would need to be included.
+Therefore, the divergent behavior of $R(r)$ and the metric functions at $x \ll 1$ is not to be interpreted as a physical prediction of the model but rather as an indication of the breakdown of the truncated expansion.

 In Figure \ref{fig_result_Pa_fix} we fix the value of $P_{\alpha} = 0.5$ and move $\alpha$.
 Increasing $\alpha$ makes the correction to mass bigger and moves the maximum value for larger values of radii.
-This can be seen in the asymptotic solution (\ref{mass_a_pos}) due to the exponential term $e^{1-x/\alpha}$.\\
+This can be seen in the asymptotic solution (\ref{mass_a_pos_exp}) due to the exponential term ${\rm e}^{1-x/\alpha}$.\\

 Finally, we have also explored $P_{\alpha}<0$, in this case there is a divergence for $P(x)$, $U(x)$ and $m(x)$ at some radii $x>1$ that tends to $1$ in the limit of $P_{\alpha} \to 0$.
 This effect is due to the term $(2+P)$ on denominators of (\ref{system_non_lin1}-\ref{system_non_lin3}), as soon as $P(x) \to -2$ the solution diverges.
+Because these divergences prevent a physically meaningful interpretation of the resulting profiles, we have not analysed this case further.